celerysally/portfolio/part3.md

 When I first started creating in Shorthand, I felt a bit lost navigating the platform, so it took me about a week or two to get fully comfortable with it.
 In addition, I was finding ways to convey the story to the audience, and even though it took time, I eventually stabilized the narrative by identifying the key factors to highlight.
 I had 7 main subtopics I wanted to cover: NYC tourist fun facts, Uber fare trends, Uber fare breakdown, gas price trends, gas breakdown, inflation trends, and a call to action.
 While I initially planned to include a gas breakdown, I ultimately removed it, as it seemed irrelevant to the core message.
 Although it might have offered an interesting insight, I chose to focus more on the underlying reasons behind the steady rise in Uber fares.
 That said, I did create pie charts for the gas breakdown, which turned out to be a valuable learning experience.

+For the target audience, I provided a detailed breakdown, including age range, geographic location, and one personality trait to help me better focus and tailor my message.
+This approach also guided me in selecting the right interviewees.
+During the interviews, I primarily asked about the data visualization I was working on, the target audience, and their experiences when visiting NYC.
+This interview process proved to be invaluable, as it provided me with useful insights to refine both the data visualizations and the content.

+Additionally, creating the moodboard allowed me to explore potential images that I could use alongside the graphs and content on Shorthand.

 # Part III

 I struggled a bit with the order of the subtopics, especially when it came to the Uber fare trend and the Uber fare breakdown.
 At first, I planned to introduce the Uber fare trend first, but in the end, I decided to place the Uber fare breakdown before it for a smoother transition.